-Over 70 percent of Azure enterprise customers are using Azure Cost Management
+Over 70 percent of Azure enterprise customers are using Azure Cost Management and Billing

-"We see value in Azure Cost Management added as a service on the Azure portal, as we can now view cost information under a single pane of glass."Alexis Chauvin, Ops Tech Lead, IoT & Digital Transformation, Schneider Electric
+"We see value in Azure Cost Management and Billing added as a service on the Azure portal, as we can now view cost information under a single pane of glass."Alexis Chauvin, Ops Tech Lead, IoT & Digital Transformation, Schneider Electric

-Azure Cost Management updates, blogs and announcements
+Azure Cost Management and Billing updates, blogs, and announcements

 Learn how to manage and optimize your Azure costs with our guided learning modules